 Be a Part of the Bruce Trail

 The Bruce Trail needs you!
-After enjoying all the gifts of the Bruce Trail has to offer, many people have decided to give something back to the Trail.
-The Bruce Trail is made possible by the work and dedication of over 1500 volunteers.
+After enjoying the gifts the Bruce Trail has to offer, many people have decided to give something back.
+The Bruce Trail is made possible by the work and dedication of more than 1,500 volunteers.

-As a volunteer, you have the opportunity to help to secure the Bruce Trail, be part of a team, learn new skills and develop lasting friendships.
-Volunteering with the Iroquoia Club of the Bruce Trail allows you to choose from a variety of opportunities with various levels of commitment.
-From the trail to the Board, volunteers typically commit between 4 to 16 hours per month.
+As a volunteer, you have the opportunity to help secure the Bruce Trail, be part of a team, learn new skills and develop lasting friendships.
+Volunteering with the Iroquoia Bruce Trail Club allows you to choose from a variety of opportunities with various levels of commitment.
+From trail to board of directors, volunteers typically commit between four and 16 hours per month.

-We have numerous volunteer opportunities from trail maintenance & monitoring, hike leader, publicity, social media, membership, land owner relations, land stewardship, Board member and more.
+The numerous volunteer opportunities include trail maintenance and monitoring; leading hikes as a hike leader; working for publicity, social media, membership, land owner relations or land stewardship; sitting on the board of directors and more.

 For more information, contact: